jac307/MediaArtTutorials/IARTS1T03/WT-W7.md

 <h3 style="color: darkred;">[10 min] Sonic Intentions — Start Here</h3>

-Define the emotional and sonic direction of your 30-second composition.
+Define the emotional and sonic direction of your 30-second composition in direct relation to your **Week 6 lighting approach**.
 Write **4–5 lines** that answer the following:

+1. **How does your sound build on your Week 6 lighting transformation?**
+   Does it reinforce the lighting shifts, contrast them, intensify them, or slow them down?

-1. **What is the emotional arc?**
+2. **What is the emotional arc?**
    What feeling defines the beginning, what shifts in the middle, and how does it end?

-2. **What types of sounds will you use?**
+3. **What types of sounds will you use?**
    Will they be environmental (wind, room tone, footsteps), instrumental (strings, percussion, drone), mechanical, vocal textures, or abstract digital tones?

-3. **How should sound behave over time?**
-   Will it build gradually, interrupt suddenly, remain minimal, pulse rhythmically, or dissolve into silence?

-Keep your answers specific.
-These notes will guide the sounds you gather in the next stage.

 ---